-The Homestead Refund is a rebate of a portion of the property taxes paid on a Kansas resident's homestead.
-A homestead is the house, apartment, rented room, boarding house, mobile or manufactured home, or other dwelling (i.e., nursing home, retirement home, or assisted living facility) subject to property tax that you own or rent and occupy as residence.
-Your refund percentage is based on your total household income.
-If you own your home, the refund is a percentage of your general property tax.
-If you rent your home, 15% of the rent paid for occupancy is used as the property tax amount.
+The Homestead claim (K-40H) allows a rebate of a portion of the property taxes paid on a Kansas resident’s homestead.
+A homestead is the house, mobile or manufactured home, or other dwelling subject to property tax that you own and occupy as a residence.
+Your refund percentage is based on your total household income and the refund is a percentage of your general property tax.
 The maximum refund is $700.

 This property tax refund is for low income senior citizens that own their own home.
 The refund is 75% of the property taxes actually and timely paid on real or personal property used as their principal residence.
 Use Form K-40PT to claim this property tax refund.
 Claimants that receive this refund cannot claim a Homestead refund.

-- were blind or totally and permanently disables all of 2013, or
+- were blind or totally and permanently disabled all of 2014, or

 Only one claim (K-40H or K-40PT) may be filed for each household.
 A husband and wife OR two or more individuals who together occupy the same household may only file one claim.
 A husband and wife who occupy separate households (such as one spouse living in a nursing home) may file separate claims and include their individual income.